… and why it matters to you even if you are not a copywriter.

 That guy, who in the end was not laughed at, was John Caples.
 And this copy was what launched John Caples’ career, which a few decades later landed at the Advertising Hall of Fame.

 At first sight, Mr Caples doesn’t want to sell anything.
 He just wants to share his story.
 He tells us about how he was at a soirée and he sat at the piano to play.
 He takes his time to tell us about how he caught everyone by surprise, for he was not known to play the piano.
-He then goes on about how he nailed it and that no one could believe that he had become so skilful so fast – and without a teacher.
+The, he goes on about how he nailed it and that no one could believe that he had become so skilful so fast – and without a teacher.
 It is only then, after two whole columns, that he reveals the product and urges the reader to try it out etc.

 And this is how you tell or sell a story.
 A cliffhanger headline, suspense, a body copy that doesn’t want to sell you anything – but it’s 100% about the product and your call to action.